Electrolyte imbalance: Calcium

 Though calcium is the most plentiful electrolyte in the body, a large percentage of it is used to form the bones.
 It is mainly absorbed and excreted through the GI system.
 The majority of calcium resides extracellularly, and it is crucial for the function of neurons, muscle cells, function of enzymes, and coagulation.
 The normal range for calcium concentration in the body is 8.5 - 10.5 mg/dL.
 The parathyroid gland is responsible for sensing changes in calcium concentration and regulating the electrolyte with parathyroid hormone.

 Hypercalcemia

 Hypercalcemia describes when the concentration of calcium in the blood is too high.
 This occurs above 10.5 mg/dL.

 Causes

 The most common causes of hypercalcemia are certain types of cancer, hyperparathyroidism, hyperthyroidism, pheochromocytoma, excessive ingestion of vitamin D, sarcoidosis, and tuberculosis.
 Hyperparathyroidism and malignancy are the predominant causes.
 It can also be caused by muscle cell breakdown, prolonged immobilization, dehydration.

 Symptoms

-The predominant symptoms of hypercalcemia are abdominal pain, constipation, kidney stones, extreme thirst, excessive urination, nausea and vomiting.
+The predominant symptoms of hypercalcemia are abdominal pain, constipation, extreme thirst, excessive urination, kidney stones, nausea and vomiting.
 In severe cases where the calcium concentration is >14 mg/dL, individuals may experience confusion, altered mental status, coma, and seizure.